vlandham/captain_z/out/captain_z.md

 They made it to shore and pulled their rowboats up on the sand.
 Then they set off creeping along the coast, heading for the the cliffs.

 Captain Spears was leading the group.
 That red eye of his guiding him through the dark.
-The eye brought the ground closer, as if he were down there on his hands and knees with his nose to the sand.
+The eye brought the ground closer, as if he were down there on his hands and knees with his nose to the sand like a bloodhound.

 With that view from his eye, Spears could see the little scuffs in the sand made by the footsteps of Captain Zephyr as she walked the beach not more than an hour ago.
-These scuffs a normal eye would miss.
-But the red eye saw this and many other things.
+A normal eye would miss these scuffs.
+But the red eye saw this, and a great many other things.
 Captain Spears tracked Sophia up the beach and around the cliffs.
 His men followed.

 They reached the three jagged rocks, and Spears knew they were close.
 He had looked at the map for a bit while he had it.
 He remembered the drawings of the rocks and where the path was supposed to be.